 - Lab work

 - Preventative services and management of a chronic illness

 - Pediatric care for parenting college students

 Keep in mind that plans funded exclusively by a college or university need not comply with these minimum standards, however, many plans will include these services to remain competitive with other colleges and universities.
 Students should also beware that their school may automatically enroll them in a school-funded plan, and they must intentionally opt out if they wish to purchase a student health insurance policy elsewhere through a different insurance company.

 3. Open Marketplace

 For some college students, purchasing a healthcare plan on the open marketplace is the best option.
 These Obamacare plans must meet the minimum essential standards of care discussed above, cannot exclude an enrollee for a pre-existing condition, and can be competitive in price.
 The federal government runs these online healthcare marketplaces and ensures that health insurance plans offered are fully ACA compliant.
-Obamacare plans are available during an open enrollment period of November 1 – December 15, however, a special enrollment period may be an option in certain situations.
+Obamacare plans are available to new college students during an open enrollment period of November 1 – December 15, however, a special enrollment period may be an option in certain situations.

 Do You Need Student Health Insurance?
 Yes.

-It is not uncommon for students in college to feel as though their money could be put to better use for something far more enlightening than an insurance policy.
+It is not uncommon for students in many colleges to feel as though their money could be put to better use for something far more enlightening than an insurance policy.
 However, the college experience is not all pep rallies and pomp, as the following conditions tend to affect this population: